Prom Night: Much later….

-The door bumped hard one more time and she clearly heard a voice declare, “Man, I wasn’t doin’ nothin’!” and another say, “Then why you here?
+The door bumped hard one more time and she clearly heard a male voice declare, “Man, I wasn’t doin’ nothin’!” and another ask, “Then why you here?
 Take yo’ ass back outside”, right before the click and the door pushed open.

 Duncan’s hands right away shot straight up.
 “Whoa, J. Wait!
 It’s just me.
 It’s okay.
 You don’t have to-”

 Relieved, she dropped the raised spray bottle she had snatched up from the table and the poised-for- battle flashlight to her sides.
 Some shuffling was still going on in the hall outside, but sounded like it was moving away that room.She thought she caught a flash of Carlos go by.

 “Good it was you, Dunc.
 I was gonna let somebody else have it.
 What’s going on out there?
 I thought somebody was trying to get in.”

 Duncan didn’t answer and the look on his face wasn’t quite right.

 “What’s up?
 Something wrong?”